ClearCreekSci/CcsWeatherDataLogger/software/README.md

 ### Using a Keyboard and Monitor Connected to the Raspberry Pi

-If you have a keyboard and monitor connected to the Raspberry Pi, navigate to your user's home directory and run the following:
+If you have a keyboard and monitor connected to the Raspberry Pi, navigate to your user's home directory and run the following, one after the other:

-`sudo install_CcsWeatherDataLogger.sh v1.0.0_CcsWeatherDataLogger_Install_Bundle.zip`
+* `sudo install_CcsWeatherDataLogger.sh v1.0.0_CcsWeatherDataLogger_Install_Bundle.zip`
+* `sudo install_CcsWeatherDataLogger.sh v1.0.0_CcsWeatherDataServer_Install_Bundle.zip`

-After the script runs, you should see a message indicating successful installation.
+After each script runs, you should see a message indicating successful installation.

 #### Using SSH with PuTTY on Windows

 Start PuTTY by clicking on the PuTTY icon.
 In the dialog box that appears, type the IP address of the Raspberry Pi in the box named "Host Name (or IP address)".
 Click the "Open" button.
 When asked to login, use the credentials that you previously configured for the Raspberry Pi.
 In the terminal window that appears, type the following:

-`sudo install_CcsWeatherDataLogger.sh v1.0.0_CcsWeatherDataLogger_Install_Bundle.zip`
+* `sudo install_CcsWeatherDataLogger.sh v1.0.0_CcsWeatherDataLogger_Install_Bundle.zip`
+* `sudo install_CcsWeatherDataServer.sh v1.0.0_CcsWeatherDataLogger_Install_Bundle.zip`

-After the script runs, you should see a message indicating successful installation.
+After the each script runs, you should see a message indicating successful installation.

 #### Using SSH with WSL on Windows